Shreyas2409/Face-Recognition/README.md

 # Face-Recognition

-### Achieved accurate face recognition capabilities through a model employing SVM, Random Forest, and PDA, demonstrating effectiveness in accomplishing project goals.
+### Developed an advanced face recognition system by converting images to grayscale and extracting features using Haar Cascade, which were saved in pickle format.
+Principal Discriminant Analysis (PDA) was employed for dimensionality reduction.
+Multiple classifiers, including Support Vector Machine (SVM), Random Forest, and Logistic Regression, were trained on the processed data.
+The SVM classifier achieved the highest accuracy, demonstrating the system's effectiveness in accurately recognizing faces.